matthew-hale/pwsh-GC/README.md

 A collection of Powershell Core modules and scripts for GuardiCore Centra administration and management.

 ## What is this?
 The Centra.psm1 module is a wrapper for GuardiCore's management server API.
-It also contains functions that help in using the API, such as ConvertTo/ConvertFrom-GCUnixTime, Get-GCConnectionCount, etc. The other scripts are used when working with data from the API.
+It also contains functions that help in using the API, such as ConvertTo/ConvertFrom-GCUnixTime, Get-GCFlowTotal, etc. The other scripts are used when working with data from the API.
 The module is written in PowerShell Core (PS 6.x).

 ## Installation
 Install PowerShell Core from the PowerShell github repository, here:\